-Carr, a Democrat, was the representative for Indiana's 3rd congressional district from 1875 to 1877.
+Carr was the representative for Indiana’s 3rd congressional district and was a Democrat.
+He served from 1875 to 1877.

 From Jan 1876 to Mar 1877, Carr missed 37 of 125 roll call votes, which is 29.6%.
 This is on par with the median of 26.2% among the lifetime records of representatives serving in Mar 1877.
 The chart below reports missed votes over time.